mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 > However, in order to compare to the published results, you will have to repeat at least those fastest trials on the benchmarking hardware.
 > This allows for a fair comparison to the reported results of other submitters while allowing some flexibility in the hardware.

-#### Defining target performance and `max_runtime`
+#### Defining Target Performance and `max_runtime`

-In this section, we provide a brief explanation of the process to define the target performance for each [**workload**](#workloads), which will be used by both [**tuning rulesets**](#tuning) equally.
+This section briefly explains the process to define the target performance for each [**workload**](#workloads), which will be used by both [**tuning rulesets**](#tuning-rulesets) equally.
 For more details, see [**our benchmark paper**](https://arxiv.org/abs/2306.07179).

 For each workload, we take the best performance achievable by one of four standard algorithms (`AdamW`, `NadamW`, `Nesterov Momentum`, and `Heavy Ball Momentum`).
 These target-setting algorithms will follow the general process of the external tuning ruleset, with a significantly larger tuning budget of $200$ trials to guarantee competitive performance.
 Once the best algorithm and its hyperparameters are determined, training is repeated $20$ times with this configuration.
 The median of the best achieved validation errors across seeds is used as the _validation_ target.
 Out of the $10$ repeated runs that achieved this validation target, we took the worst achieved test error across seeds as our _test_ target.
 Taking the median validation performance after rerunning the best hyperparameter point prevents our procedure from selecting a lucky outlier.

 > [!NOTE]
 > The runtime of the target-setting algorithms was chosen to roughly match published results without extending the overall benchmark budget too much.
 > The initial `max_runtime` (used in version 0.5 of the benchmark) available to submissions on each workload was $\frac{1}{3}$ longer than the runtime of the target-setting algorithms to allow submissions a bit more time to reach the target on some workloads, if they can make up for it on others.
-After the initial competition, we have adapated the `max_runtime` based on the performance of the submissions (see [this issue](https://github.com/mlcommons/algorithmic-efficiency/issues/836)).
+After the initial competition, we have adapted the `max_runtimes` based on the performance of the submissions (see [this issue](https://github.com/mlcommons/algorithmic-efficiency/issues/836)).

 ## Versioning Policy

-_AlgoPerf_ uses a unified versioning scheme: codebase, rules, and leaderboard all share the same `Major.Minor` version. `Patch` versions may differ for minor updates to each component.
+_AlgoPerf_ uses a unified versioning scheme: codebase, rules, and leaderboard all share the same `Major.Minor` version. `Patch` versions may differ for minor, non-breaking updates to each component.
 All results produced under the same `Major.Minor` version are comparable, making it easy to cite "`AlgoPerf v0.X`" and know exactly which set of rules, code, and submissions are being referenced.

 - **Codebase:** The version is automatically set from the latest GitHub tag and accessible via `algoperf.__version__`.
 - **Rules/Documentation:** This document reflects the unified version shown above.